stevenferrer/nero/README.md

 You can refer to the official [postgres template](./template/postgres.go) and this [example schema](./example/user.go#L46).

+## Standing on the shoulders of giants

+This library would not be possible without the amazing open-source community projects in the wild.

 ## Inspired by

 This library is inspired by these amazing projects: